Vyral/katrina-madewell-recruiting/_drafts/what-is-a-pocket-listing.md

 {% include youtube.html %}

+<center><em>Do you know what a pocket listing is, or why a home seller would choose this route to get their home sold?
+We’re answering both questions today.</em></center>

-There has been a lot of talk around our office lately about pocket listings.
+<br>There has been a lot of talk around our office lately about pocket listings.

 A pocket listing is when an agent signs a listing agreement with the seller, but the home isn’t live on the MLS.
 A lot of times, there isn’t even a sign on the property yet.